 Art Basel’s Vincenzo de Bellis on Neutrality, Risk and Evolution

-New artistic director says the fair “does not take any position” - yet its sector design, buyer strategy and global expansion actively shape the art market ecosystem
+New artistic and fair director says the fair “does not take any position” - yet its sector design, buyer strategy and global expansion actively shape the art market ecosystem

-According to chief artistic director Vincenzo de Bellis, Art Basel is a “neutral platform” for artists and galleries – yet, under his leadership, the world’s most historic and influential art fair is actively restructuring its offering in ways that may have a profound influence on the art market as a whole.
+According to Chief Artistic Officer and Global Director of Fairs Vincenzo de Bellis, Art Basel is a “neutral platform” for artists and galleries – yet, under his leadership, the world’s most historic and influential art fair is actively restructuring its offering in ways that may have a profound influence on the art market as a whole.

 In an interview on the opening day of Art Basel Miami Beach, de Bellis said the organisation “does not take any political position”, while also arguing that it has a responsibility to “evolve and lead”.